 This article follows on from my previous update covering ‘Navigating Shared Parental Leave.’
-Here is a link to that article: http://www.avensure.com/professional-insights/navigating-shared-parental-leave/
+Here is a link to that article: https://www.avensure.com/articles/shared-parental-leave-and-the-championing-of-fathers-rights/

 Qualification and Eligibility Requirements